Why does my narcissistic mother lie?

 The three-year-old, mouth rimmed with chocolate, who declares with impunity she was NOT the one who ate the half-eaten candy bar, is given a pass because we all know intuitively she doesn’t have a fully formed sense of self.

-What happens when otherwise good people tell a lie?
+What happens when otherwise reasonable people tell a lie?

 When her life becomes a lie, her lying is different.
 Different because her sense of self is different.
 The lie is not inconsistent with her sense of self.
 For her, the lie is a necessity to preserve what she regards as a self.